yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-intermediate/index.md

 }
 ```

-For the example above, "You are correct!" will print to the console.
+For the example above, an alert will display the text, "You are correct!".
 Let's break this down line-by-line.

 ```js
 var queen = "Beyoncé";          // new variable created